-You may be eligible for Family Tax Benefit Part B if you:
+You may be eligible for FTB B if you:

-- Are a member of a couple with one main income and care for dependent children under the age of 13
+- Are a member of a couple with one main income and care for dependent children under the age of 13, or

-- Care for the child at least 35 per cent of the time.
+- Care for the child at least 35 per cent of the time, and

 How much Family Tax Benefit Part B can I receive?

-Family Tax Benefit Part B rates are updated on 1 July each year, the maximum amount you can currently receive per family is shown in the table below:
+FTB B rates are updated on 1 July each year and the maximum amount you can receive depends on the age of your youngest child.
+Currently, the maximum rate per family is as follows:

 Family Tax Benefit Part B Supplement